sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #5.
 I want to display the first ten lines of a file
 #6.
 I want to diplay only the third line of the file iacta
 #7.
 Creating a script that creates a file and adds text Best school and ends in a new line
+#8.
+I am saving the current state of my directory in to a file